Ankle Joints – Stiffness & Pain

 Sensing a crunching or hearing a popping or squeaking sound when pointing or flexing the toes is a sign that that cartilage has worn away and is not protecting the bones from friction.
 The medical term for this symptom is crepitus.

-Since our ankle joints are involved in almost every standing motion we perform, ankle pain can arise unexpectedly and cause immediate impairment.
-Painful ankles are often due to overusing or underusing our ankle joints and foot muscles.
+Ankle joint pain may occur due to overusing or under using our ankle joints and foot muscles.
 If we keep the joint still for too long it can stiffen, and if we push it too hard, the joint can become swollen and inflamed.
-Ankle pain due to chronic joint conditions like osteoarthritis tend to come and go in relapse dues to stress, diet, and other conditions.
+Ankle pain due to chronic joint conditions like osteoarthritis tends to come and go in loop dues to improper diet, stress, and other conditions.

 If your ankle pain is a result of arthritis, you will not be able to heal or eliminate the pain.
 However, there are ways you can manage it.
 It may help to: